hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 7 rows in set (0.00 sec)
 ```

-4. Now connect to the second instance and repeat the above steps witha different table.
+4. Now connect to the second instance and repeat the above steps with a different data as shown below.
 The output will be:

 ```console